LesediKganya/Part-2/README.md

-Made changes on CSS to make the layout responsive https://www.gradientmagic.com/collection/standardtexture screenshoots under images folder (5 images) i also add a screenshot of the website on a mobile device i also added @media query to make the website responsive https://www.w3schools.com/css/css3_mediaqueries.asp
+Made changes on CSS to make the layout responsive https://www.gradientmagic.com/collection/standardtexture screenshoots under images folder (5 images) i also add a screenshot of the website on a mobile device under the products folder i also added @media query to make the website responsive https://www.w3schools.com/css/css3_mediaqueries.asp